baltpeter/thesis-mobile-consent-dialogs/thesis/300_consent-dialog-legal-criteria.md

 In addition to that, the GDPR places even stricter conditions on consent for special categories of personal data (this includes, among other things, political opinions, biometric and genetic data, as well as data on a person's health and sex life, Article 9 GDPR) and third-country transfers without an adequacy decision (Article 49(1)(a) GDPR), requiring an express statement, separate for this specific purpose [@europeandataprotectionboardGuidelines0520202020].
 Children under the age of 16 years cannot give consent themselves, it instead needs to be given or authorised by their legal guardians (Article 8(1) GDPR).
-We don't consider either in this thesis as we can't reliably detect them automatically.
+We don't consider either in this thesis as we cannot reliably detect them automatically.

 ## List of Criteria